-- Go to System > Customization > Custom Message, select a replacement message (in this example, Virus message under Replacement), and click Edit.
-In this example, Virus message already has the file name (%%FILE%%) and virus name (%%VIRUS%%) variables in place. - 2.
-Add the File Type variable (%%FILE\TYPE%%), so file types will be identified in any emails that are infected by a file
+In this example, Virus message already has the file name and virus name variables in place.
+Add the newly created file type variable so file types will be identified in any emails that are infected by a file.

 Enter the variable manually, or insert it by selecting it from the Insert Variables option.